Rose Freistater

-Rose Freistater (born September 24, 1908) was an American schoolteacher who rose to prominence in the 1930s when she was denied a teacher's license in New York for being overweight.
+Rose Freistater (born September 24, 1908, died November 30, 1974) was an American schoolteacher who rose to prominence in the 1930s when she was denied a teacher's license in New York for being overweight.
 While other teachers had been denied their licenses because of their weight, Freistater was the first to appeal the decision to the Commissioner of Education of the State of New York, doing so in 1935.
 The Commissioner refused to overturn the decision and Freistater was not issued a license.
+Freistater married Rafael Gardenberg in 1939 and migrated to Mexico City where she died in 1974.

 Career

 Denial of teaching license

-Freistater started her career as a student teacher at James Monroe High School and continued to teach there as a regular substitute for several years.
+Born on September 24, 1908, Freistater started her career as a student teacher at James Monroe High School and continued to teach there as a regular substitute for several years.
 In 1931 she applied for a license to teach full-time.
 At the time, the New York City Board of Education prescribed a maximum weight limit for teachers.
 At 5 ft 2 in and 182 lb, Freistater weighed 30 lb more than the limit and the board denied her application as a result.
 Freistater's ability as a teacher was not in question, with her supervisor stating that her teaching was "difficult to overstate in its excellence".
 The examiners required Freistater to lose 30 lb before reconsidering her application and Freistater spent six months dieting and hiking daily, eventually dropping her weight to 160 lb.
 This did not satisfy the examiners and Freistater gave up attempting to lose weight for several years.